-The Samsung QN800A QLED is great for watching sports.
+The Samsung QN800A is great for watching sports.
 Visibility shouldn't be an issue in well-lit rooms because of its fantastic reflection handling and high peak brightness.
-It has a quick response time, but you may notice some motion blur with fast-moving sports.
+It has an excellent response time, but you may notice some motion blur with fast-moving sports.
 It has only okay viewing angles, so it's not suggested for really wide seating arrangements as you lose image accuracy.

-The Samsung QN800A QLED is great for gaming.
+The Samsung QN800A is great for gaming.
 It has many of the popular gaming features like HDMI 2.1 and VRR support.
-Its input lag is incredibly low, and it has a quick response time.
+Its input lag is incredibly low, and it has an excellent response time.
 Sadly, it's not the best for dark room gaming due to its lower contrast ratio and its bad 'Game Mode' local dimming feature that causes intense blooming around bright objects.

-The Samsung QN800A QLED is great for HDR gaming.
-It delivers a responsive gaming experience thanks to its 120Hz panel, FreeSync support, low input lag, and quick response time.
+The Samsung QN800A is great for HDR gaming.
+It delivers a responsive gaming experience thanks to its 120Hz panel, FreeSync support, low input lag, and an excellent response time.
 It has fantastic HDR peak brightness, but it doesn't display a wide color gamut.
 Also, it has a poor local dimming feature and combined with its low contrast ratio, doesn't deliver a good dark room experience.

 The Samsung QN800A is one of two 8k TVs in Samsung's flagship Neo QLED lineup.
 It sits below the Samsung QN900A 8k QLED and above the Samsung QN90A QLED in North America.
 It replaces the Samsung Q800T QLED from 2020.
 There aren't many 8k TVs available, but we expect its main competitors to be the Sony Z9J, TCL 6 Series 2021, and the LG QNED99.